yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy-1.md

 > If you're using Swift 6, you'll need to implement the `YunoPaymentDelegate` protocol with specific concurrency considerations.
 Swift 6 introduces stricter thread safety requirements that affect how you implement delegates.
 See the [Implementing `YunoPaymentDelegate` with Swift 6 Concurrency](#implementing-yunopaymentdelegate-with-swift-6-concurrency) section for detailed implementation options and best practices.

 ## Step 4: Start the checkout process (reworked section to explain yunopaymentdelegate)

+> ❗️ REVIEW HEITOR TO BE REMOVED
+>
+> Here, you say that the user must call the `Yuno.startCheckout(with:)`.\
+> However, the code block below, does not show how to do it.
+> Even checking the Step 3 some times, it still not clear for me.

 To begin the payment flow, you must call the `Yuno.startCheckout(with:)` method, which initializes the SDK’s internal flow using your delegate implementation.